 3 Turns – Now wind the starter pulley anti-clockwise three to four revolutions, and align your white mark with the cord hole in the assembly housing.

 You can’t let go or the spring will unwind.

-Feed the remaining end into the pull handle, use a fine screwdriver to help guide it.
+Handle – Burning and clipping the cord into a point helps the feeding process.
+Feed the remaining end into the pull handle, and use a fine screwdriver to help guide it.

 Pull Cord Troubleshooting

 A broken cord is obvious, but some pull cord issues aren’t.
 Here are a couple of other common pull cord symptoms I hear a lot:

 - A pull cord doesn’t retract – usually a broken recoil spring

 - A pull cord doesn’t catch and turn the engine – usually means worn pawls

 If your problem is a damaged recoil spring, then the pulley will need to be removed from the assembly; as said earlier, I would favor replacing the pulling assembly completely; working with a recoil spring is a lot like herding cats.

 The pull assembly must be removed to fit new pawls, but it’s a simple job.